From pho to cheese-stuffed burgers and everything in between, warm up with these delicious foods that are perfect for a cold wintry day.

 Fried green tomatoes, collard greens, hush puppies, grits and fried chicken – these southern classics are synonymous with comfort food and Revival serves up generous portions of these traditional recipes.
 For a slightly more modern take, head to The Block, where you’ll find broasted chicken served with mashed potatoes and gravy and a side of honey cornbread.
 Or try Doolittle’s Woodfire Grill and their signature smoked rotisserie chicken or the smokehouse BBQ spare ribs.

 If the cold weather has you craving carbs, treat yourself to some Italian-style pasta.
 D’Amico & Sons offers fresh-made dishes such as lasagna bolognese made with Calabrese sausage, fettucine alfredo and, of course, spaghetti and meatballs.
 At Parkway Pizza, order the house specialty Supreme, which features penne noodles loaded with red sauce, then layered with pepperoni, onions, green peppers, green olives, and mushrooms, topped with mozzarella cheese and meatballs.
 Not into meat?
 Order the vegan version!

-And finally, for the poster child of comfort foods — a gooey bowl of mac and cheese — you’ll want to head to McCoy’s Public House in St. Louis Park.
+And finally, for the poster child of comfort foods — a gooey bowl of mac and cheese — head to McCoy’s Public House in St. Louis Park.
 Theirs is made with cheddar, mozzarella, smoked provolone, Asiago and Romano cheeses, with a buttered brioche crust.
-Customize it with add-ins including caramelized onions, bacon and blackened chicken, or try one of the signature combos like the buffalo mac with buffalo chicken and blue cheese.
+Customize it with add-ins including caramelized onions, bacon and blackened chicken.
+Or choose the Tavern Mac & Cheese at Park Tavern with a toasted breadcrumb crust.
+Try the Q’-Mac with BBQ beef, the Cajun Mac with shrimp and sausage or the Buffalo Chicken Mac with buffalo chicken and blue cheese.